Royders/VUE_Tutorial-1/README.md

     }
 }
 ```
-We are using the html event handler `input`to emmit every keystroke to the parent component.
+We are using the html event handler `input`to emit every keystroke to the parent component.
 `@input="onInput"`is the short form for `v-on:input="onInput"`.
 Here we are telling vue to call the "onInput" method whenever a html input occurs.

 2. Insinde the parent component